Search for new football coach on for Rifle High School

 The Bears, already burdened by the abrupt departure of former longtime head coach Damon Wells this past winter, were briefly coach-less until early January.
 But call it luck or destiny, Casebier took over the position and eventually led the Bears to a Cinderella season.

 It wasn’t the prettiest regular season by any means.
 After gobbling up a couple of easy victories over Coal Ridge and Aspen, the Bears suffered a heavy loss to a dominant Basalt team.
-Two weeks later, cross-county rival Glenwood Springs, a team that hadn’t beat the Bears for years, edged out their western Garfield County foe 22-15.
+Two weeks later, cross-county rival Glenwood Springs, a team that hadn’t beaten the Bears for years, edged out their western Garfield County foe 22-15.

 But instrumenting a strategic, ground-and-pound offensive game plan, the Bears would go on to win four consecutive bouts, including a spectacular, come-from-behind 35-34 win against The Classical Academy for the 3A state title.